cue-lang/cue/doc/tutorial/kubernetes/README.md

 ```
 $ cue import ./... -p kube
-path, list, or files flag needed to handle multiple objects in file "./frontend/bartender/kube.yaml"
+path, list, or files flag needed to handle multiple objects in file ./services/frontend/bartender/kube.yaml
 ```

 Many of the files contain more than one Kubernetes object.
-Moreover, we are creating a single configuration that contains all objects of all files.
+Moreover, we are creating a single configuration that contains all objects from all files.
-We need to organize all Kubernetes objects such that each is individually identifiable within a single configuration.
+We need to organize all Kubernetes objects such that each is individually identifiable within the single configuration.
 We do so by defining a different struct for each type putting each object in this respective struct keyed by its name.
 This allows objects of different types to share the same name,